jai-kannan1184/Iot_project_Growlamp/README.md

 The `hello-world` directory in this repo contains an `.envrc` file which configures all environment variables via [direnv](https://direnv.net).

-**NOTE:** You may need to update the `ESPPORT` env var in the `.envrc` file but at the time of writing this document the variable is correct for macOS.
+**NOTE:** You may need to update the `ESPPORT` env var in the `.envrc` file but at the time of writing this document the variable is correct for macOS and the ESP32-PICO-KIT device.
 See the [official docs](https://docs.espressif.com/projects/esp-idf/en/v4.0-beta1/get-started/index.html#get-started-connect) for the serial port patterns for other Operating Systems.

 #### Env vars without direnv